 (c) Semisolids will be smoothed with a spatula to a thin layer with uniform thickness approximately 0.015 cm.

 With the friction wheel raised, the test substance is placed on the anvil below the wheel such that the wheel will be in total contact with the sample when lowered onto it.
-The friction wheel is then carefully lowered onto the substance on the anvil and the desired normal force is applied to the wheel [250 N at 2.4 m/s or 445 N at 1.2 m/s].
+The friction wheel is then carefully lowered onto the substance on the anvil and the desired normal force is applied to the wheel 250 N at 2.4 m/s or 445 N at 1.2 m/s.
 The pendulum is raised to the desired angle to achieve the appropriate test velocity and released.
 Observations are made on whether a “reaction” occurs as evidenced by audible report or production of smoke, fire, charring or visible light as observed by human senses.
 The type of reaction that occurs is documented.
 The force on the wheel is removed and any excess test substance is cleaned from the area.
 The wheel is indexed and shifted across the anvil in order to ensure that fresh surfaces are used for each trial.

 13.5.4.4 Maintenance and calibration